jaystarshot/Custom-Memory-Manager-Mini-project/README.md

 It is based on - https://www.ibm.com/developerworks/aix/tutorials/au-memorymanager/index.html

 By
-Arpan Sen and Rahul Kardam
+Arpan Sen and Rahul Kardam (original Ideators)
-Published on February 19, 2008